 Which is when I had to laugh at myself.

-See, that specific habit started back in late March when I read a news story that the local police departments had found a number of abandoned cars that the owners hadn’t even realized at been stolen because people were staying home and many couldn’t see their driveway from most windows in their home.
+See, that specific habit started back in late March when I read a news story that the local police departments had found a number of abandoned cars that the owners hadn’t even realized had been stolen because people were staying home and many couldn’t see their driveway from most windows in their home.
 Which is when I started the habit of every morning looking out the window to confirm our car was there.

 Checking the car every morning had become such a habit that the reason had fallen off the normal shelves of memory and then sunk into the mist in the back of my mind.
 Such that even when my friend had mentioned car prowls being on the increase, it didn’t remind me of that news story.
 You would think that one’s memory would correlate such things.
 But apparently not.